April 3, 2019: Amtrak Guest Rewards points now expire after 24 months if an account has no qualifying activity.

-January 6, 2019: We have consolidated travel-related and Amtrak Guest Rewards program terms and conditions.
+January 6, 2019: Consolidated travel-related and Amtrak Guest Rewards program terms and conditions.

 These terms and conditions contain a binding Arbitration Agreement below.
 Please read the Arbitration Agreement carefully because it applies mutually to You and Amtrak and requires that you resolve claims and disputes with Amtrak on an individual basis through arbitration and not by way of court or jury trial.
 By purchasing a ticket for travel on Amtrak, You are agreeing to these terms and conditions and agreeing to the Arbitration Agreement.